craftcms/docs/docs/4.x/dev/twig-primer.md

 ## Types of values

-There are six types of values you’ll be working with in Twig:
+There are six types of [literal](https://twig.symfony.com/doc/3.x/templates.html#literals) values that have specific syntaxes or features in Twig, as well as the special `null` type.

 - [Strings](#strings)
 - [Numbers](#numbers)